cj-hilder/ble-hr-tool/README.md

 ### Recommended Hardware

 Any BLE heart rate monitor that implements the standard Heart Rate Measurement characteristic will work for basic pacing.
-For the **RFB coherence score** and higher-resolution HR graphing, a device that exposes raw RR intervals is required.
+For the **RFB resonance score**, **HRV Reading**, and higher-resolution HR graphing, a device that exposes raw RR intervals is required.
 The **Polar H10** chest strap is strongly recommended — it is the most widely used research-grade consumer device for this purpose and reliably exposes RR data via the standard BLE characteristic without requiring a proprietary app or API.

 ### Common Bluetooth Troubleshooting

-Bluetooth LE can be finicky, especially on Android.
+Bluetooth LE can be finicky, especially on Android web apps.
 If the app connects but freezes without showing your heart rate, your phone and watch are likely in a "half-paired" state.

 To fix this:
 1. Close the watch or HR monitor's companion app on your phone (e.g. Polar Flow).